 Located on Camden Street, and formerly known as Rockport College, Maine Media College delivers degree and certificate programs, incentives, workshops, and cooperative labs to students pursuing creative work in fine arts and media-related professions.
 Maine Media College provides an immersive experience in one of the most beautiful places in the world.

 Maine Media College is also known for its close relationship with the Maine Media Workshops.
-The Maine Media Workshops are a non-profit organization that offers more than 400 workshops year-round to more than 2,000 students, ranging from high school students to retiree, interested in filmmaking, media arts, and photography.
+The Maine Media Workshops is a non-profit organization that offers more than 400 workshops year-round to more than 2,000 students, ranging from high school students to retiree, interested in filmmaking, media arts, and photography.
 Workshops range in skill level from absolute beginner to working professional.
 Workshops last anywhere from a single weekend to a 12-week summer residency.